jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W2.md

 ---

 ### 5. Audio Recording Method

-- **Record audio directly into the camera**
+You will record the audio directly into the main camera (A) using specific lapel microphones.
+Check the [Available Microphones](../Audio.md)

-### Microphone
-- Use a **shotgun microphone**
-- Connect directly to the camera’s audio input
-- Position just outside the frame, aimed at the subject’s mouth

-📌 *External audio recorders (e.g., Tascam) will be introduced later in the course.*

 ________________________________________________________________________